Tamanna005/Tamanna005/README.md

 - 👋 Hi, I’m Tamanna Garva
 - 👀 I’m interested in Java and Java Script
 - 🌱 I’m currently learning Python and Java Script
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a Java project
 - 📫 How to reach me cansynagrest6@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm a human